 The piano is neither an easy instrument nor a difficult one; you just need to be familiar with the chords and basic playing technicalities.
-With consistent practice, patience and support from the peers and mentors, one can easily learn how to play.
+With consistent practice, patience, and support from peers and mentors, one can easily learn how to play the piano.
 Discussed below are the top 10 tips and tricks for piano beginners:

-Ear training or to listen to other professional pianists at work is among the best ways to improve your technique.
+Ear training or listening to other professional pianists at work is among the best ways to improve your technique.
 Playing by ear also helps you improvise and hence is an excellent technique for budding musicians to learn from the masters being inspired by their style and hand movements

 A flexible approach

 Most amateur pianists apply too much pressure while practicing this produces a loud unpleasant sound and also can cause cramps.
 Don’t hit the keys, let your hands glide over them softly, smoothly.
 A relaxed hand is more flexible and easy to control, i.e. you can reach the far-away keys faster.

 Rhythm and tempo are among the basic elements of any music piece, you cannot screw it up.
 Practice the rhythm of the song even if you’re not sure of the chords and notes involved.
 Maintaining a steady rhythm can also cover up a few fumbles and errors.

 It is always better to start playing with the right hand first and then moving on to the other.
 Separate hand movements are easier to grasp, you can gradually move on to using both hands.
 Most teachers use the conventional technique of separate hand practice.
 Once you’ve perfected that try to use both hands, this improves coordination and enhances the playing efficiency.